tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/搭建 Demo/实时互动课堂/实时互动课堂(Electron)_intl_en.md

    - SECRETKEY: an empty string by default.
 Set it to the key obtained in [Step 1](#step1).

 >!
->- The method for generating `UserSig` described in this document involves configuring `SECRETKEY` in client code.
-In this method, `SECRETKEY` may be easily decompiled and reversed, and if your key is leaked, attackers can steal your Tencent Cloud traffic.
-Therefore, **this method is only suitable for the local execution and debugging of the demo**.
+>- In this document, the method to obtain UserSig is to configure a SECRETKEY in the client code.
+In this method, the SECRETKEY is vulnerable to decompilation and reverse engineering.
+Once your SECRETKEY is disclosed, attackers can steal your Tencent Cloud traffic.
+Therefore, **this method is only suitable for locally running a demo project and feature debugging**.
 >- The correct `UserSig` distribution method is to integrate the calculation code of `UserSig` into your server and provide an application-oriented API.
 When `UserSig` is needed, your application can send a request to the business server for a dynamic `UserSig`.
 For more information, see [How do I calculate UserSig on the server?](https://intl.cloud.tencent.com/document/product/647/35166).

 [](id:step6)